haleminhduong/study/README.md

 If you have any questions, suggestions, or would like to collaborate on this repository, feel free to reach out to me via email at [haleminhduong@gmail.com](mailto:haleminhduong@gmail.com) or through GitHub.

-Happy studying, and best of luck with your Bioinformatics Master's Degree! 📚🔬💻📊
+Happy studying, and best of luck with Bioinformatics!